scipp/scipp/doc/type-erased-prototype.md

   - *Coordinate variables* are *matched*.
     - Do not have a name, implying that they must be unique.
     - Do not have a unit, since it is implied by the tag defining the coordinate.
-      Might need to support unit *scale*.
+      Note that even though the base unit is fixed, we might need to support the same unit but with a different *scale*, e.g., `s` and `ms`.
     - Coordinate variables cannot have a name and therefore cannot be duplicate.

   Data variables include `Data::Value`, `Data::Error`, `Data::String`, `Data::Int`, and `Data::ExperimentLog`.
   Coordinate variables include `Coord::Tof`, `Coord::Q`, `Coord::SpectrumNumber`, `Coord::DetectorId`, `Coord::SpectrumPosition`, `Coord::DetectorPosition`, `Coord::DetectorGrouping`, `Coord::SpectrumLabel`, `Coord::RowLabel`, and `Coord::ColumnLabel`.

 - Add basic support for units.
-  - Variables are automatically assigned a default unit based in their tag, e.g., `Coord::X` would have the unit "length".
+  - Variables are automatically assigned a default unit based in their tag, e.g., `Coord::X` would have the unit "m".
   - If there is no sensible default the variable is dimensionless unless set explicitly.
   - For coordinate variables changing the unit will not be possible.
     The interface for (avoiding) the redundancy of defining units for variables that are coordinates for their dimension is still unclear.